Using the non-hydrodynamic mode to study the onset of hydrodynamic behavior in ultraperipheral symmetric nuclear collisions: Introduction

-Aleksi Kurkela et al.,~\cite{kurkela2019flow,kurkela2019opacity} has performed a flow analysis with kinetic theory leading to MIS hydrodynamization, through a dimensionless physical quantity called opacity($\hat{\gamma}$) -- a measure of transverse system size in units of the mean free path.
-They suggested that as opacity varies from $0$ to $5$, the system goes through a non-QGP (particle-like) stage to transition stage and to QGP(hydro-like) stage.
-Ulrich Heinz et al.,~\cite{heinz2019_how_the_heck} has emphasised on considering multiplicity rapidity density -- $dN/dy$ along with HBT radii to quantify the smallest QGP size.
-According to Romatschke~\cite{2017roma_app_hydro}, the large $p_T$ regime of flow is due to non-hydro mode and this non-hydro mode can be studied through the relaxation time approach.
-He suggested that divergence of elliptic flow($v_2$) for a deviation in relaxation times at low multiplicity could potentially indicate breakdown of the hydrodynamics.
+The framework of hydrodynamics with initial conditions, followed by a hadron after-burner, has been quite successfully used to explain experimental data obtained from a wide range of systems~\cite{2020gamut,2016Roma_pp}.
+From most central to ultra peripheral collisions, the system size decreases monotonically.
+For a constant collisional energy, there should to be a system size below which the QGP droplet will cease to \textit{hydrodynamize}~\cite{nagle2018small}.
+Aleksi Kurkela \textit{et al.},~\cite{kurkela2019flow,kurkela2019opacity} has performed a flow analysis with kinetic theory leading to hydrodynamization, through a dimensionless physical quantity called opacity($\hat{\gamma}$) -- a measure of transverse system size in units of the mean free path.
+As the opacity varies from $0$ to $5$, the system goes through $3$ stages in this order:(a) non-QGP (particle-like) stage, (b) intermediate transition stage and (c) QGP (hydro-like) stage.
+Ulrich Heinz and Moreland~\cite{heinz2019_how_the_heck} have emphasized considering the multiplicity rapidity density of charged particle -- $dN/dy$ along with HBT radii to quantify the smallest QGP size.
+According to Romatschke~\cite{2017roma_app_hydro}, the large $p_T$ regime of flow is due to non-hydrodynamic mode and this mode can be studied through the relaxation time approach.
+He suggested that large deviation of elliptic flow ($v_2$) for a variation in shear relaxation time for lowering multiplicity could potentially indicate breakdown of low-order hydrodynamics.
+The last two of the above studies came to the conclusion that this limit should be around or below $dN_{ch}/dy\approx 2$.

-In the present work, we study the response of the hydrodynamics on elliptic flow due to variation in the relaxation time with two initial conditions for Pb-Pb collision system at $2.76$ TeV center of mass energy.
-In section.(\ref{method}) we discuss details about the model starting with the viscous hydrodynamics we utilized.
-In subsection.(\ref{parameters}) we explain the parameters involved in model and the corresponding values which we used in our calculations.
-In subsection.(\ref{initial}) we explain the optical Glauber and IPGlasma initial conditions used in the viscous hydrodynamics.
-Subsection.(\ref{spec}) has results for rapidity and transverse momentum spectra along with the hydrodynamic eccentricities.
-In section.(\ref{sec:results}), we present the results of elliptic flow as a function of transverse momentum and rapidity density.
-Finally, Section.(\ref{sec:conclu}) describes the conclusions we derived from the results and possibility of the future outlook \& improvement of this work.